 Mini ITX cases are some of the most exciting computer chassis on the market today.
 They come in many different shapes, sizes, and materials – some of which don’t even look like computer cases!
 Mini ITX cases have the smallest form-factor out of any of the ATX/ITX formats, and while this can cause issues, it has its own set of benefits, too.

 Since many ITX cases come in nonstandard forms and shapes, they offer solutions to gamers with heavy space restrictions.
 Moreso than that, these strangely-shaped cases just look cool.
-It’s easy to surprise someone who’s never seen a mini ITX case before, as they probably don’t even realize it’s a computer!
+It’s easy to surprise someone who’s never seen a mini ITX case before, as they probably don’t even realize it’s actually a computer.

 However, because everything in a mini ITX case tends to be pushed close together, they face a few distinct disadvantages.
 For one, mini ITX cases usually require liquid cooling.
 There’s just not enough space in most mini ITX cases to allow for efficient or effective air cooling (especially on overclocked or high-powered machines), but there are a few exceptions.